rdcosta2-boop/IS-477-Project/README.md

 #### Findings:

 We plotted the time series in our data i.e. we plotted our stocks and the S&P500 index.
 Nvidia Inc. (NVDA) outperformed the other stocks and the benchmark S&P500 by a significant margin, with the divergence in returns increasing exponentially between 2023 and now.
 The other stocks which stand out and have done exceptionally well in the last 5 years are Broadcom Inc. (AVGO) and Tesla (TSLA).
-Stocks like Caterpillar (CAT) and Johnson & Johnson (JNJ) have been doing a little bit better in the recent past, indicating possible sector rotation amongst investors.
+Stocks like Caterpillar (CAT) and Johnson & Johnson (JNJ) have been doing a little bit better in the recent past, indicating possible sector rotation amongst investors or positive earnings surprises.
+Other stocks have done moderately relative to the S&P500.
+Given an expected Fed rate cut in the near term, and emerging data on downbeat consumer confidence and bleak economic outlook, we expect defensive stocks in our data to outperform.
+We expect to see improved returns from Walmart, JP Morgan, Abbott, and Johnson & Johnson in the next 6-9 months.
+Other stocks will do moderately.
+Given the volatility of tech stocks as seen in the visualization in data/processed/performance_chart.png, we believe these stocks are extremely sensitive to earnings announcements and valuations.
+Nvidia has outperformed other stocks excessively and it is at a risk of getting torpedoed given its bubble-like valuation.
+Overall, analyzing and comparing the performance of such diverse stocks with the benchmark provides more insight into the returns of various industries and gives some indication on stock and sector performance going forward

-Future work: [~500-1000 words] Brief discussion of any lessons learned and potential future work
+#### Future work:

-<u>Lessons learned</u>: Given the wide scope of this project, something we learned and would try to do differently is be more organized because this project has several moving parts.
+<u>Lessons learned</u>: Given the wide scope of this project, something we learned is being organized because this project has several moving parts.
 We would recommend first going through the requirements.txt file to ensure that you have all the software dependencies installed.
 Then we would recommend reading through the documentation, and looking at our data quality assessments.
 Lastly, you should review our scripts and use our Snakemake files to replicate our findings.
+Refer to our reproducibility section for more guidance.

 <u>Future work</u>: While we have only used 11 stocks in our analysis, future work could extend our project in terms of scale and analyze a larger number of stocks.
+Although we used background knowledge and simple exploratory data visualizations to answer our research questions, our datasets are excellent and allow for analysis of tremendous depth.
+You can use Machine Learning and time series modeling methods for much more robust analysis.

 #### Reproducing:
-Sequence of steps used in our project:
+***Sequence of steps used in our project***:

 1. Importing libraries
 <ul>import yfinance as yf